 7. Barking Out of Boredom

 Dogs bark when they are lonely or bored because they lack physical or mental stimulation.
-This is a sad or lonely kind of bark that similar to crying.
+This is a sad or lonely kind of bark that is similar to crying.

-9. Frustrated Barking
+9. Frustrated Dog Barking

 Similar to barking due to boredom and loneliness, it is a sad bark that is often accompanied by pacing, depression, destructiveness, or inappropriate elimination.
 Loneliness and separation anxiety are the usual causes.